Senior Respite Vacations

 Additionally, families and seniors can use respite services as an opportunity to try communities they are considering without making a long-term commitment.
 Respite stays can help them identify communities that might be a good fit for their loved one if assisted living becomes necessary down the road.

-How to Arrange Respite Care
+Ways to Arrange Respite Care

-Julia Banks, regional director of community relations for Principal Senior Living says that Principal communities “provide a package to the family with a checklist, and we will assist to get any needed medical information… This information is generally easy to obtain and we can get someone in the community for an overnight stay very quickly.”
+Julia Banks, regional director of community relations for Principal Senior Living says that Principal communities “provide a package to the family with a checklist and we will assist to get any needed medical information… This information is generally easy to obtain and we can get someone in the community for an overnight stay very quickly.”